Feline Hyperesthesia or

 • The cat may seem depressed or frightened of something or everything

-The trouble is that many of these symptoms can also be signs of other conditions and not Feline hyperesthesia.
-Conditions such as: (see links for more on each of these conditions)
+The trouble is that many of these symptoms can also be signs of other cat illnesses and not just Feline hyperesthesia.
+Conditions such as:

 The Diagnosis